Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-When enabled, Developers will receive an email after successfully reseting their Dev Portal account password.
+When enabled, Developers receive an email after successfully resetting their Dev Portal account password.

-When disabled, Developers will still be able to reset their account passwords, but will not recieve a confirmation email.
+When disabled, Developers can reset their account passwords, but do not receive a confirmation email.

 ### portal_emails_from